Welcome to P.E.T.S

 TRAINING YOUR DOG

 Training your dog is a lifelong job.
 You never stop training (or learning).
 However, you put in a lot of hard work in the first few years.
-Dogs are generally not mature enough, physically, or emotionally, to cope with all the stress of Assistance Dog work until they are around 2 years of age.
+Dogs are generally not mature enough, physically, or emotionally, to cope with all the stress of Assistance Dog work until they are at least 2 years of age.
 You need to be able to train your dog within your daily routine to progress through the different levels of training.
 Basic Skills – Advanced Skills – Task Training – Public Access – PAT – Maintenance Training.

 It is a journey, not a race.
 Enjoy the ride.
 Don’t be in a rush to get to the finish line.
 Throughout the journey you are going to give your dog the necessary skills and experience needed to handle different situations and the ability to work in many different environments.
 Increasing distractions, working on generalising behaviours and teaching your dog how to relax and settle are all key points to cover.
-All of this
+All of this can be trained in pet friendly places like pet shops, bunnings, parks and cafes.
+There is no need to rush the dog into public access training until they are ready.

 Final Thoughts…